rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-dimensions-of-manifestation.md

 ## 5.2101.3 General rule

 <a name="5.2101.3.1">5.2101.3.1</a> Make any notes on the dimensions of a manifestation if considered important.
-For general instructions on constructing manifestation-specific notes, see [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/).
+For general instructions on constructing manifestation-specific notes (see [note on manifestation](/DCRMR/other-notes/Note-on-manifestation/)).

-<a name="5.2101.3.2">5.2101.3.2</a> If a volume as issued contains separate text blocks of varying dimensions, record the height (or height x width) of the text blocks in a note on dimensions of manifestation if considered important, see [Dimensions](/DCRMR/phys-desc/Dimensions/), [5.21.6.1](/DCRMR/phys-desc/Dimensions/#5.21.6.1).
+<a name="5.2101.3.2">5.2101.3.2</a> If a volume as issued contains separate text blocks of varying dimensions, record the height (or height x width) of the text blocks in a note on dimensions of manifestation if considered important (see [Dimensions](/DCRMR/phys-desc/Dimensions/), [5.21.6.1](/DCRMR/phys-desc/Dimensions/#5.21.6.1)).